-This is an important factor to consider, especially if you are a Citrix partner and you are building a green field environment for new customer.
-Consider the skills and capabilities of team that is going to manage this environment - if customer is new to Citrix technologies, is operating a static environment with minimum changes or if they have multiple roles and Citrix management is only subset of their responsibilities, it might be a good idea to minimize the complexity of environment and and reduce the number of moving parts.
+This is an important factor to consider, especially if you are a Citrix partner and you are building a green field environment for a new customer.
+Consider the skills and capabilities of the team that is going to manage this environment - if a customer is new to Citrix technologies, is operating a static environment with minimum changes or if they have multiple roles and Citrix management is only a subset of their responsibilities, it might be a good idea to minimize the complexity of the environment and reduce the number of moving parts.
 In that case, MCS might be a better solution.

 Recommended mode: MCS if technical skills are concern

-Both PVS and MCS can support complex architectures and large environments - personal preference / experience is very often the most important decision factor involved in choosing one.
+Both PVS and MCS can support complex architectures and large environments - personal preference / experience is often the most important decision factor involved in choosing one.

 Recommended mode: PVS or MCS, whichever model is more familiar

-In certain type of environments, ability to quickly replicate images across multiple storage repositories is critical.
-With PVS, this replication is very simply and usually involves simple copy operation across different file shares.
-With enterprise MCS design, this requires replication of master image itself together with automated image provisioning using CVAD SDK / PowerShell.
+In certain type of environments, the ability to quickly replicate images across multiple storage repositories is critical.
+With PVS, this replication is simply and usually involves simple copy operation across different file shares.
+With enterprise MCS design, this requires replication of a master image itself together with automated image provisioning using CVAD SDK / PowerShell.

-While it is possible to automate multi-site deployments with MCS, PVS process is simpler and easier to use.
+While it is possible to automate multi-site deployments with MCS, the PVS process is simpler and easier to use.

 Recommended mode: PVS preferred

-One of the biggest advantages of Citrix PVS is ability to almost instantly switch from one virtual disk (vDisk) to another and support for advanced versioning of virtual images.
-It is possible to achieve similar results with MCS using rolling catalogs and versioning on master image level, however this process is simpler with PVS.
+One of the biggest advantages of Citrix PVS is the ability to almost instantly switch from one virtual disk (vDisk) to another and support for advanced versioning of virtual images.
+It is possible to achieve similar results with MCS using rolling catalogs and versioning on a master image level, however this process is simpler with PVS.

 Recommended mode: PVS preferred

-One factor that is not as important as many people believe is the scale of target environment.
+One factor that is not as important as many people believe is the scale of the target environment.
 Both PVS and MCS are enterprise ready solutions that can scale to tens of thousands of machines.

 Recommended mode: MCS for smaller environments, PVS/MCS for larger environments

-Citrix PVS is sensitive to properly working network environment - whether it’s proper routing/size of packets or stable network connection.
+Citrix PVS is sensitive to a properly working network environment - whether it’s proper routing/size of packets or stable network connection.
 Because it is using a hybrid UDP traffic, the impact of dropped packets can be substantial, as it requires a repeat of the whole sequence of packets.
-If network performance and/or stability is a concern, MCS (preferably not using NFS) might be a better approach.
+If network performance or stability is a concern, MCS (preferably not using NFS) might be a better approach.